awsdocs/aws-glue-developer-guide/doc_source/custom-classifier.md

 {"record": "ocd-division/country:us/state:az/cd:6"}
 {"record": "ocd-division/country:us/state:az/cd:7"}
 ```
-To create a schema based on a deeply nested object, such as "identifier", in the JSON file, you can create a custom JSON classifier and specify the JSON path as `$.identifiers[*].identifier`\.
-Although the schema is very simliar to the previous example, it is based on a different object in the JSON file\.
-The schema looks like:
+To create a schema based on a deeply nested object, such as "`identifier`," in the JSON file, you can create a custom JSON classifier and specify the JSON path as `$.identifiers[*].identifier`\.
+Although the schema is similar to the previous example, it is based on a different object in the JSON file\.
+The schema looks like the following:

 ```
 root
 |-- record: string
 ```
-Listing the first few lines of data from the table shows that the schema is based on the data in the "identifier" object:
+Listing the first few lines of data from the table shows that the schema is based on the data in the "`identifier`" object:

 ```
 {"record": "Regional/North_America/United_States/Alaska/"}